Undocumented workers are considered employees under Nevada law and are entitled to workers’ compensation benefits such as:

 A dependent of an undocumented worker is entitled to death benefits regardless of immigration status.

-In this article, our Nevada personal injury attorneys will explain:
+In this article, our Nevada workers’ compensation attorneys will explain:

 - 1. Undocumented workers can obtain most Nevada workers’ compensation benefits

-- 2. Nevada undocumented injured workers are not entitled to vocational rehabilitation
+- 2. Undocumented injured workers are not entitled to vocational rehabilitation

 - 3. Special situations for death benefits